youngboy/engine-docs/source/schema-history.md

 <h3 id="install-apollo-cli">Install Apollo CLI</h3>

-Schemas are published to Apollo Engine using the Apollo command line interface.
-To use this, you can either install the CLI globally, or as a development dependency.
+Schemas are published to Apollo Engine using the `apollo` command line interface (CLI).
+To use this, you can either install `apollo` globally, or as a development dependency.

 To install the Apollo CLI globally, run the following command in your terminal:

 ```bash
 npm install --global apollo
 ```

-Note that you'll need to have `node` and `npm` installed on your machine.
+> Note: To install `apollo`, it's necessary to have `node` and `npm` already installed.

 <h3 id="publish-schema">Publish schema</h3>